chrisbloom7/parslet-v-treetop/README.md

 ## Benchmarking

 Run `bin/benchmark` to run a set of benchmark tests for varying length strings against both grammar parsers.
 Output will be reported to STDOUT.

+## Conclusions

+I'll leave it up to you to draw your own conclusions from the benchmark data, based on whatever criteria the project you're considering them for requires.